Enhanced Entanglement in the Measurement-Altered Quantum Ising Chain: Entanglement network toy model

 \section{Entanglement network toy model}

 Our results on the pairwise FN highlight that some measurement protocols can increase the typical length scale $\xi$ of quantum correlations.
-Local projections disentangle a spin from the chain, and consequently break some local correlation within the scale $\xi$.
+Local projections disentangle a spin from the chain, and consequently break some local correlations within the scale $\xi$.
 Nevertheless, if the projected spin is partially correlated with some other, new quantum correlations can be developed among these additional degrees of freedom.
 Motivated by our numerical results, we formulate a network toy model that captures the qualitative features of this phenomenon.
 It describes the action of measurements as cutting and sewing of quantum correlations, and, as we demonstrate below, it reproduces the key feature of entanglement enhancing, i.e., the renormalized average length scale of entanglement $\xi$.
 We anticipate that the model is not intended as a quantitative method, as it does not discriminate between different measurement protocols, nor it involves any notion of strength of entanglement.
-Rather, its purpose is to provide a qualitative understanding of the microscopic mechanism that leads to the average growth of $\xi$.
+Rather, its purpose is to provide a simplified description of those quantum projections that alter the state significantly (as in the cases of $h>1$ for $\mathcal{M}_\text{down}$ and $h<1$ for all protocols), and develop a qualitative understanding of the microscopic mechanism that leads to the average growth of $\xi$.

 In our toy model, we describe quantum correlations between two spins at positions $i$ and $j$ as bonds in a ring network with $L$ vertices.
 The presence or absence of a bond is indicated by the binary variable $E_{i,j} = E_{j,i} =0,1$, whose values one and zero refer to the spins being entangled or not, respectively.
 This picture is a simplified version of the pairwise negativity (cf. Sec.~\ref{sec:maic}).
 Heuristically, this description corresponds to a 0th-order negativity spectrum, a pathological limit that measures only the rank of $\hat{\rho}^{\tilde{T_1}}$ (cf.~Sec.~\ref{sec:maic}).
 We represent an initial state with finite entanglement length scale $\xi_0$ using the input state ansatz